jinikeda/WATTE_v3/README.md

 ver3.0: Release Fall 2023
-ver3.1: Add the command of set decay constants from a combination of Inun_level and biomass_density classifications, Spring 2024
+ver3.1: Add the command of set decay constants from a combination of Inun_level and biomass_density classifications, Spring 2024 ver3.2: Add the command of local wave evaluation from a Delft3d file, Spring 2024

 **Developer: Jin Ikeda, Shu Gao, Christopher E. Kees, and Peter Bacopoulos**